-Our quaint coastal community of Scituate, Massachusetts, is one of the oldest towns in the United States.
-It is located 28 miles south of Boston with a population of 19,401 residents.
+Located 28 miles south of Boston with a population of nearly 20,000, the quaint coastal community of Scituate, Massachusetts, is one of the oldest towns in the United States.

 Finally in 1848 and 1850, respectively, Quincy and Randolph became parishes.
-Now, Scituate Catholics could travel to these towns for baptisms and marriages instead of making the arduous journey to Boston.
-However, when serious illness arose and death seemed imminent, priests would travel to Scituate to administer last rites.
+Now, Scituate Catholics could travel to these towns for Baptisms and Matrimonies instead of making the arduous journey to Boston.
+However, when serious illness arose and death seemed imminent, priests would travel to Scituate to administer Last Rites.

 Sadly, Miles O’Brien died in 1851.
 He was the first Catholic prepared for death in Scituate and was buried in Quincy.
 The first Catholic buried in Scituate was John O’Reilly, in 1851, in the Union Cemetery.